ng-Classic/ng-classic/packages/compiler/design/architecture.md

 Since Ivy code can only be linked against other Ivy code, to build the application all pre-Ivy dependencies from NPM must be converted to Ivy dependencies.
 This transformation must happen as a precursor to running `ngtsc` on the application, and future compilation and linking operations need to be made against this transformed version of the dependencies.

-It is possible to transpile non-Ivy code in the Angular ClassicPackage Format (v6) into Ivy code, even though the `.js` files no longer contain the decorator information.
-This works because the Angular ClassicPackage Format includes `.metadata.json` files for each `.js` file.
+It is possible to transpile non-Ivy code in the Angular Classic Package Format (v6) into Ivy code, even though the `.js` files no longer contain the decorator information.
+This works because the Angular Classic Package Format includes `.metadata.json` files for each `.js` file.
 These metadata files contain information that was present in the Typescript source but was removed during transpilation to Javascript, and this information is sufficient to generate patched `.js` files which add the Ivy static properties to decorated classes.

 #### Metadata from APF

-The `.metadata.json` files currently being shipped to NPM includes, among other information, the arguments to the Angular Classicdecorators which `ngtsc` downlevels to static properties.
+The `.metadata.json` files currently being shipped to NPM includes, among other information, the arguments to the Angular Classic decorators which `ngtsc` downlevels to static properties.
 For example, the `.metadata.json` file for `CommonModule` contains the information for its `NgModule` decorator which was originally present in the Typescript source:

 ```json
 "CommonModule": {